Privacy Notice: Teaching and Leadership Innovation Fund

 Who we will make your personal data available to

-Where we need to share your personal data with others, we ensure that this sharing complies with data protection legislation.
+Where DfE does need to share your personal data with others, we ensure that this sharing complies with data protection legislation.
 For the purpose of this project:

-- we are employing the National Foundation for Educational Research in partnership with the Sheffield Institute of Education to process your personal data on our behalf.
+The National Foundation for Educational Research in partnership with the Sheffield Institute of Education will process your personal data on behalf of the Department for Education.
 This means that they will:

 - Analyse the personal data from your application/registration form to understand the characteristics of teachers and leaders participating in TLIF (and thereby identifying other groups who are not participating).
 DfE will use this information to explore the characteristics of participants who withdraw, drop-out or complete and any common factors e.g. TLIF project, region.

 - Link and match this data with other information that DfE already collects or holds e.g. School Workforce Census, national statistics for schools, or data to which it is lawfully permitted access e.g. regional economic information.
 This enables analysis of the longer-term benefits of TLIF e.g. whether teacher retention improves, and how many people progress/are promoted.
 This means we can avoid asking you to give us the same information twice.
 DfE will not share any information that will identify you, or any other third party, unless it is required to do so by law.

 DfE will need to share your personal data with the National Foundation for Educational Research and the Sheffield Institute of Education in order for them to analyse the data for the evaluation.
 This data sharing is lawful because it is for the purposes of research, evaluation, planning and statistical analysis that is in the public interest.

 How long we will keep your personal data

 DfE will only keep your personal data for as long as we need it for the purpose(s) of this piece of work, after which point it will be securely destroyed.
 Please note that, under section 33 of the Data Protection Act, and in compliance with the relevant conditions, we can lawfully keep personal data processed purely for research purposes indefinitely.